tjventurini/blog/articles/2020-04-08/README.md

     - laravel
 ---

 I see a lot of packages that could make use of Laravel facades to make their services more accessible.
-But I completely agree with everyone that would say that the Laravel facades documentation is kinda hard to read.
+But I completely agree with everyone who would say that the Laravel facades documentation is kinda hard to read.
 So here is a quicker version to get you started.

 <!-- more -->